New Syria mediator tells UN chief he is "scared"

 Annan, a former U.N. secretary-general and Nobel Peace Prize laureate, is stepping down after six months as the international Syria envoy because he said his peace plan was hampered by a divided U.N.
 Security Council.

-Annan was especially frustrated by the deadlock among the five permanent council members.
+Annan was especially frustrated by the deadlock between the five permanent council members.

 Russia, backed by China, repeatedly vetoed Western- and Arab-backed resolutions that criticized the Syrian government and threatened it with sanctions, saying the United States, Europe and Gulf Arabs were seeking regime change.